Here’s a mind-blowing fact. Advertising has been around ever since 4000 BC.

 3. Make it reader-friendly

 Reading a whitepaper shouldn’t a burden.
-Make sure to use images to better explain your information, and emphasize your most valuable information using bold or italic.
+Make sure to use images to better explain your information, and emphasize your most valuable information using headings, bold, or italic.

 Whether a person will read your whole whitepaper or just skim through its content, they should be able to take away key information that will help them understand what your project is about.